dimberman/All-Pairs-Similarity-Spark/README.md

 #running

-The main spark command is:
-spark-submit --class edu.ucsb.apss.Main apss-1.0.jar
+The spark command for the sample dataset is: spark-submit --class edu.ucsb.apss.Main apss-1.0.jar ./1k-tweets-bag.txt

 The package comes with the following options